Work in Progress

 For two players it is great!
-The Idea is fantastic and it is super funny to command the spaceship.
+The Idea is fantastic, and it is hilarious to command the spaceship.
 Official Page

 I don’t know why, but this remains the best role play game I’ve played.
 And it is not because of nostalgia, as I played the game first in 2010 or something.
-But the low poly wold somehow is exciting and full of live.
+But the low poly world somehow is exciting and full of life.

 Not much to say about this game.
 Amazing gameplay and soldiers that shoot with the precision of Stormtroopers.
 I have not played the Addon for XCOM-2 yet, but I heard it is pretty good.
 (I’m not talking about the old versions, I haven’t played them yet) Official Page